 In the next plot room, Maya finally starts to clue in to the nature of the dungeon, but doesn’t want to tell anyone in case that disrupts the process.
 A true scientist!
-She pounces on a minor discussion between Lisa and Michel to have Tatsuya (i.e. the player) voice his support for one of the two: are the bad guys nearby, far away, or (in defiance of either perspective) somewhere in between?
-Your choice literally changes the next stretch of the dungeon layout to match, but your party members still don’t recognize what’s going on, because they are walking bricks.
-We took the short route, since it wouldn’t make much of a difference.
+She pounces on a minor discussion between Lisa and Michel, and asks Tatsuya (i.e. the player) to voice his support for one of the two: are the bad guys nearby, far away, or (in defiance of either perspective) somewhere in between?
+Your choice transforms the next stretch of the dungeon layout to match, but your party members still don’t recognize what’s going on, because they are walking bricks.
+Having learned from our experience with the mountain and the Jumping Geezer, we took the short route, since we now knew that it wouldn’t make much of a difference.
 If we had to go back to grind, a small space is just as viable as a large one!
-Something we probably should have considered with the mountain dungeon a session ago!

 At the end of this variant section, you run into all four survivors of the Longinus unit, including Longinus #1, their commander.
 Longinus #1 deduces that Maya knows how the dungeon works, although Maya will later confirm that she doesn’t know all the particulars.
 I understand the devs not giving her that kind of power, but it’s weird that she makes a fuss about not understanding the particulars, only for the game to… never explain them?
 It would have made sense if she works it out only at the end of the dungeon or so, when it would no longer help her or could only help in a limited manner!
 After a fake-out where it seems like you get to choose your fate in the upcoming fight (your choice actually has no impact), the four of them engage you.
-They were pretty tough, with a lot of general elements covered by resistances and immunities, but we pounded them with a mix of group spells and still ended up killing the three weaker soldiers around the same time. #1 and his raised stats died only a few turns later.
+They were pretty tough, resisting or immune to a huge swath of elements.
+Thankfully, they were inconsistent about their resistances, so we pounded them with a mix of group spells and still ended up killing the three weaker soldiers around the same time. #1 and his boosted stats died only a few turns later.
 Curiously, Longinus #1 dies while taunting Jun about “where [his] mother has gone.”

 In the next room, the party decides to ask Maya what’s up with her and Xibalba in general, and she gives up and tells them her theory: their imaginations are controlling the layout, obviously.
 The game then makes a Ghostbusters-style joke where they say that so long as they don’t think of anything awful, nothing awful will happen to them, only for Michel to pull a Ray Stantz by choosing the form of The Destructor: namely, his abusive father, who forms out of the wall into a statue of liquid gold.
 “Metal Daddy” then fights you as a boss.
 He had some high stats, but wasn’t rough overall.
 Michel was almost thrilled, saying that his dad is the only thing he’s afraid of, and basically ending that whole relationship’s story arc!
 With one person in the relationship not even present!